 - Remove old pages: Review your website periodically and remove pages that aren’t relevant anymore or redirect them to their more updated versions.
 This helps you clean up your site and avoid ranking problems.

 - Make sure your robots.txt file is set up properly: Your site’s robots.txt file tells search engines how they should crawl your website and needs to be set up the right way.
 If you’re using a hosting platform like Bluehost, IONOS, or GoDaddy, you might not need to worry about this.

-Monitor and check all aspects of your site like site speed, broken links, redirects, etc. regularly, as these components are just as important as the content itself.
+Monitor and regularly check all aspects of your site, like site speed, broken links, and redirects, as these components are just as important as the content itself.